MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Appendix

 \subsection{Generated audio and video pairs}

-In this section, we show the generated results from the base models and ours.
-Note that, to visually evaluate the effectiveness of our proposed method, we used the same random seed for the base models and ours, with which we can basically expect they provide similar samples.
+This section shows the results generated from the base models and our method.
+Note that, to evaluate the effectiveness of our proposed method visually, we used the same random seed for the base models and our method, with which we can expect them to provide similar samples.

-Figure \ref{sup:fig:ind_landscape_exp} shows results of unconditional generation from MM-Diffusion and that with our guidance module.
+\Cref{sup:fig:ind_landscape_exp} shows the results of unconditional generation from MM-Diffusion and that with our guidance module.
 Since MM-Diffusion was already trained by the same dataset (i.e., the IND setting), the generated pairs of audio and video look well-aligned in their semantics.
-However, our guidance module improves quality in details at each modality or forces a generated audio and video to be temporally aligned, which is coherent with the results of quantitative evaluation.
+However, our guidance module improves the quality of detail at each modality or forces the generated audio and video to be temporally aligned, which is coherent with the quantitative evaluation results.

-Figure \ref{sup:fig:ood_vggsound_exp} shows results of text-conditional generation from base models (AudioLDM and AnimateDiff) and ours (i.e., the OOD setting).
-Compared to the IND setting, our guidance module substantially improves the quality of generated samples from that of base models.
-In this case, since the base models independently generate audio and video, the generated audio and video are not always well-aligned.
-As described in Section \ref{sec:exp_ood}, our guidance tends to successfully generate players, and the generated audio is also temporally aligned with their motion.
+\Cref{sup:fig:ood_vggsound_exp} shows the results of text-conditional generation from base models (AudioLDM / AnimateDiff) and our method.
+In this case, since the base models independently generate audio and video, the generated audio and video are not always well-aligned (i.e., the OOD setting).
+Our guidance module substantially improves the quality of generated samples from base models compared to the IND setting.
+As described in \Cref{sec:exp_ood}, our guidance tends to generate players successfully, and the generated audios are also temporally aligned with their motion.